quaderno/quaderno-woocommerce/readme.txt

 == Description ==

-Quaderno for WooCommerce takes taxes off your plate by automatically calculating tax on every sale and following up with beautiful invoices or receipts, no matter where your customer is located.
-Transactions and invoices processed through Quaderno always comply with ever-changing local tax rules, including in the US, Canada, Australia, New Zealand, Singapore, and the European Union.
+Quaderno for WooCommerce takes taxes off your plate by automatically calculating tax on every sale and following up with beautiful receipts and credit notes, no matter where your customer is located.
+Transactions and invoices processed through Quaderno always comply with ever-changing local tax rules, including US sales tax, EU VAT, and Canadian GST.

 https://www.youtube.com/watch?v=mGs6SVOr7fU